terraform-coop/terraform-provider-foreman/README.md

 ## Project Info

-This project is developed, owned, and maintained by the SRE - Orchestration pod at Wayfair.
+This is a fork of the project previously developed, owned, and maintained by the SRE - Orchestration pod at Wayfair.

-This repository uses [`mkdocs`](https://www.mkdocs.org/) for documentation and [`dep`](https://golang.github.io/dep/) for dependency management.
+This repository uses [`mkdocs`](https://www.mkdocs.org/) for documentation and Go modules for dependency management.
 Dependencies are tracked as part of the repository.

 ## Foreman Requirements: